nest/nest-simulator/doc/tutorials/music_tutorial/music_tutorial_2.rst

 .. note::

-   Please note that MUSIC and Arbor are mutually exclusive and cannot be enabled at the same time.
+   Please note that MUSIC and the recording backend for Arbor are mutually exclusive and cannot be enabled at the same time.

 Let’s look at an example of two NEST simulations connected through MUSIC.
 We’ll implement the simple network in :numref:`neuronmusic3`